 Designer shoes have the ability to elevate your look no matter what else you’re wearing.
 Even if you’re wearing a $20 top.
 As a girl who loves to mix high end and low end items, I can’t tell you how many times people have been in disbelief at how affordable my outfit is because I’m wearing my Valentinos (told you Valentino is my brand!).
 I also find Ferragamo to be incredibly comfortable and I love Prada (such classic styles).
 Clothing tends to go in and out of style really fast.
 However, a classic pair of pumps or heeled sandals don’t.
 That’s why I prefer to invest in designer shoes.
 I never liked that Forever 21 look – I was always drawn toward a more elevated style.
 Even though I share a lot of basics and workwear here on Visions of Vogue, I almost always dress up with designer accessories when I’m going out.

 Sales do happen.
 If you missed last weeks post on one website with great deals on designer, there are ways to get items on sale and also not pay tax on them (if they’re international websites).
 Getting a discount makes buying designer shoes even more of a no brainer.
 Another tip is that you live by an outlet, check in frequently for new inventory.
 I know Cabazon in Southern California was one of the best places to shop my favorite brand: Valentino.
 Keep your eye out for end of season sales, check pre-owned websites like The Real Real, or watch for sample sales like on RueLaLa.

 Do you have a pair of designer shoes or do you have your eye on some?
 What brand?
+Do you invest in designer shoes?
 Please share!

 PS.
 I found these while writing this post and am obessed!